paudetseis/academic-kickstart/content/authors/roussey/_index.md

 ---
 # Display name
-name: Erica Pietroniro
+name: Maël Roussey

 # Username (this should match the folder name)
 authors:
-- pietroniro
+- roussey

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: MSc Student
+role: PhD Candidate

 # Organizations/Affiliations
 organizations: